RP6502-VGA

 uint16_t font_ptr;

-} config;
+} vga_mode1_config_t;

 Data is encoded based on the color bit depth selected.